ogusarenko/mke-docs/content/4.1.0/tutorials/k0s-in-aws/terraform-scenario.md

 ## Install MKE 4k on k0s

-1. Generate a sample `mke4.yaml` file:
+1. Generate a sample `mke4.yaml` configuration file:

    ```shell
    mkectl init > mke4.yaml
    ```

-2. Edit the `hosts` section in `mke4.yaml` using the values from the `VMs.yaml` file.
-Example configuration of the `hosts` section:
+2. Edit the `hosts` section in the `mke4.yaml` configuration file using the values from the `VMs.yaml` file.
+Example configuration of the `hosts`
+   section:

    ```yaml
    hosts: